 All graduates of Pennsylvania high schools should have equal opportunity to attend college, regardless of immigration status.
 Allowing all immigrant students equal access to higher education is likely to help address the falling enrollment at Pennsylvania State schools, community colleges, and private schools.

-Get involved in PICC’s campaign to pass the tuition equity legislation by downloading our Tuition Equity Advocate Toolkit.
+Get involved in PICC’s campaign to pass the tuition equity legislation by filling out the Campaign Interest form.

 Benefits of Tuition Equity